PeterCamilleri/games_lessons/01/README.md

 MS-DOS machines.
 They were completely inadequate OS/2 (or Windows/NT) machines for anything but the most trivial tasks written in, yes, 'C'.

-If your lawnmower is a plastic childrens toy, the scissors may be the only way to cut the lawn.
+If your lawnmower is a plastic children's toy, the scissors may be the only way to cut the lawn.

-#### That Optimized Code Guy:
+#### The Evil Committee of Taking Over the World:

 WIP

-#### The Evil Committee of Taking Over the World:
+#### That Optimized Code Guy:

 WIP